sitek94/bazaar/README.md

-# Bazaar
+# Bazaar 🧞‍♂️

 This project helps me learn how to orchestrate multiple services using Docker Compose.
-I want to create a solid example that follows good practices for container setup, networking, and basic security.
+The goal is to create a solid example that follows good practices for container setup, networking, and basic security.

+For a detailed look at the principles and practices applied, please see the [Best Practices documentation](./docs/best-practices.md).

 ## Prerequisites